-But you would be surprised in how many courses I’ve been in, and maybe you might have not thought about this as well, the types of content that most people just don’t offer.
+But you would be surprised in how many courses I’ve been in, and maybe you might not have thought about this as well, the types of content that most people don’t offer.

-I guess what I’m saying is, we all like to consume content in our own way.
+I guess I’m saying we all like to consume content in our way.

-That’s not going to be really good, is it?
-What you need to do is, you need to have video.
+That’s not going to be good.
+What you need to do is, you need to have a video.
 You need to have audio.
 You need to have content.
 You need to have all three of these areas.

 - What I’m talking about is text.
 Maybe you’re going to offer PDFs and some text in each lesson.

-- Audio, maybe you’re going to have an audio, downloadable audio file of the content that you got there.
+- Audio, maybe you’ll have an audio, downloadable file of the content you got there.

 - Then also, you’re going to have a video.
 Maybe you’re going to have a video as well.

-I definitely recommend having video, for sure, in your course because it’s going to help give a visual reference that people really look for when they have a course.
+I recommend having a video, for sure, in your course because it will help give a visual reference that people look for when they have a course.